Free Speech | Defamation | Online Stalking | Social Media disputes | Anti-SLAPP

 Contact an Internet & Intellectual Property Technology Lawyer

 We offer a wide variety of fee structures including potential CONTINGENCY FEES for some cases, FLAT RATE FEES for others cases, and at times either an hourly rate or a hybrid of any of these.
 Contact us to discuss your case.
 We handle cases throughout the state of California and Arizona and we have 5 offices.
-We accept federal copyright and trademark infringement cases nationwide subject to Court rules.
+We accept federal copyright and trademark infringement cases nationwide subject to Federal court rules of admission.
 We can be reached at (877) 276-5084.
+You can also email me at the email at the top right of this page.